Jay Youngblood: Professional wrestling career

-Romero started wrestling in 1975 in Amarillo under a mask and calling himself "Silver Streak".
-He then moved on to Pacific Northwest Wrestling, under the name of Jay Youngblood (a Native American gimmick).
-During his time in the Pacific Northwest he held the tag team titles with Joe Lightfoot, they were known as "The Indians".
-He wrestled in the National Wrestling Alliance's Jim Crockett Promotions (JCP) in a regular tag team with Ricky Steamboat.
+Romero's father had discouraged him from entering professional wrestling, but despite this, he started wrestling in 1975 in Amarillo under a mask, calling himself "Silver Streak".
+After this, he moved to Pacific Northwest Wrestling with a Native American gimmick under the name of Jay Youngblood.
+He engaged in a feud with Buddy Rose; at one point, Youngblood claimed that Rose had broken his arm.
+He also teamed with Joe Lightfoot as "The Indians", capturing the NWA Canadian Tag Team Championship in November 1980.
+On June 27, 1982 in Maple Leaf Wrestling, Youngblood defeated The Destroyer in the finals of a tournament to win the NWA Canadian Television Championship, becoming the inaugural champion.

+Youngblood wrestled in the National Wrestling Alliance's Jim Crockett Promotions (JCP) in a main-event tag team with Ricky Steamboat.
 Also in JCP, he was known as "The Renegade".
+In October 1979, Youngblood and Steamboat defeated Baron von Raschke and Paul Jones for their first reign with the NWA World Tag Team Championship.
+They held the titles until losing them to Ray Stevens and Greg Valentine in April 1980, but they regained the titles in a rematch in May until dropping them in June to Stevens and Jimmy Snuka.
+Youngblood even held the NWA Mid-Atlantic Tag Team Championship with Porkchop Cash, Johnny Weaver, and Steamboat.

-In 1982, Steamboat and Youngblood were feuding with Boris Zhukov, Don Kernodle, and their manager Sgt.
+By 1982, Steamboat and Youngblood were feuding with Boris Zhukov, Don Kernodle, and their manager Sgt.
 Slaughter.
 Zhukov, then known as Private Jim Nelson, later betrayed his team in favour of Youngblood and Steamboat.
-The rivalry culminated in a steel cage match on March 12, 1983 in Greensboro, North Carolina that was attended by 15,000 people, where Slaughter and Kernodle lost their NWA World Tag Team Championship to Steamboat and Youngblood.
-In June 1982 in Maple Leaf Wrestling, Youngblood defeated The Destroyer to win the NWA Canadian Television Championship.
+The rivalry culminated in a steel cage match on March 12, 1983, where Slaughter and Kernodle lost their NWA World Tag Team Championship to Steamboat and Youngblood.
 He was later defeated by Private Jim Nelson for the title.
-Steamboat and Youngblood also feuded with Jack and Jerry Brisco.
+Steamboat and Youngblood also feuded with Jack and Jerry Brisco, trading the tag team titles with them several times.
+At the inaugural Starrcade pay-per-view on November 24, with Angelo Mosca as the special guest referee, Youngblood and Steamboat defeated the Briscos to win back the World Tag Team Championships.
+However, the titles were vacated on December 25 when Steamboat announced his retirement.

-He went to Championship Wrestling from Florida in September 1984 where he and Mark Youngblood captured the Florida version of the NWA United States Tag Championship.
-Also in 1984, Youngblood wrestled in Puerto Rico for the World Wrestling Council (WWC).
-In 1985 Jay also wrestled in Memphis, Mexico and for Pro Wrestling USA.
+He went to Championship Wrestling from Florida in September 1984, where he and his brother Mark Youngblood captured the Florida version of the NWA United States Tag Championship two times.
+Also in 1984, Youngblood wrestled in Puerto Rico for the World Wrestling Council (WWC), and in 1985, he wrestled in American Wrestling Association, Memphis, Mexico, and for Pro Wrestling USA.

 Personal life

-Romero was the son of wrestler Ricky Romero.
-He was the brother of wrestlers Chris and Mark Youngblood.
-He was married at the time of his death and left behind a daughter, Ricca.
-Youngblood has a son, Daniel, who served in the US Army.
+Romero was the son of wrestler Ricky Romero, and the brother of wrestlers Chris and Mark Youngblood.
+He was married at the time of his death and left behind a son, Daniel, and a daughter, Ricca.